thesquash/stlwrt/README.md

 since the GTK+ 2 code it was based on was haphazardly written over a period of over 20 years.
 My latest achievement was STLWRT-izing all header files (adding fat and thin versions of objects).
-While I converted the header files, I would notice a boatload of "forward declarations" -- instances of code duplication in which certain type declarations had to be present before the header file in question could declare any new types, but the prerequisite type declarations were in another header file which depended upon the header file in question, creating a circular dependency.
+While I converted the header files, I noticed a boatload of "forward declarations" -- instances of code duplication in which certain type declarations had to be present before the header file in question could declare any new types, but the prerequisite type declarations were in another header file which depended upon the header file in question, creating a circular dependency.
-To mitigate this spaghetti code, I plan on setting up all header files to have distinct sections for each of preprocessor macros, type declatations, structure declarations, and function declarations.
+To mitigate this spaghetti code, I plan on setting up all header files to have distinct sections for each of preprocessor macros, type declarations, structure declarations, and function declarations.
 Each of these sections will be surrounded by special preprocessor conditionals, so that a header file can include *just the type declarations* and *nothing else*, for